 How Is It Treated?

-Your Pain Specialists of America physician will recommend a multi-faceted approach to treat the condition.
+Your Pain Specialists of Austin and Central Texas Pain Center physicians will recommend a multi-faceted approach to treat the condition.
 Steps known to be beneficial are:

 - Regular exercise and stretching to prevent muscle atrophy, reduce pain, and maintain range of motion